apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 ## **03 Business Support & Capability Opening**

-Currently, Dustess Info's real-time computing platform based on Apache StreamPark has been online since the end of November last year and has launched 50+ Flink tasks, including 10+ Flink SQL tasks and 40+ Jar tasks.
+Currently, Dustess Info's real-time computing platform based on Apache StreamPark™ has been online since the end of November last year and has launched 50+ Flink tasks, including 10+ Flink SQL tasks and 40+ Jar tasks.
 At present, it is mainly used internally by the data team, and the real-time computing platform will be opened up for use by business teams across the company shortly, which will significantly increase the number of tasks.

 ![](/blog/dustess/online_jar.png)